Get Nazanin home — British charity worker in Iranian prison

 Arrested at the airport

-Nazanin was arrested on vague charges, held in solitary confinement for months, and — following an unfair trial — was sentenced to five years in prison for 'membership of an illegal group'.
+In September 2016, Nazanin was sentenced to five years in Tehran’s notorious Evin prison for ‘membership of an illegal group’.

 Nazanin’s husband shared a touching letter that Nazanin wrote in prison to Gabriella (Gisou is her Farsi name).